 Also keep in mind that nearly every font you see in a book, newspaper, or magazine can be licensed for your own use.
 To figure out the name of the font you’re looking at, see identifying fonts in the appendix.

 Fonts are sold online.
-You can buy fonts either direct from the websites of font designers, or from retailers who sell fonts from many designers.
-There’s not much difference in price, which is in the range of $20–50 per style.
+You can buy fonts either direct from the websites of font designers or from retailers who sell fonts from many designers.
+There’s not much difference in price, which is in the range of $20 to 50 per style.
 After you pay, you download the fonts and install them.
 For body text, the core styles you will want are roman, italic, bold, bold italic, and roman small caps.

 Once installed, new fonts show up in your font menu along with the usual system fonts.
 Use them the same way.

-Most professional fonts are delivered in the OpenType format.
-Some are offered in the older TrueType format.
-But both OpenType and TrueType files can be used on either Windows or Mac, so the technological distinctions are largely moot.
-One notable exception: Microsoft Office on Windows, for various bad and arbitrary reasons, still does better with TrueType fonts.
+Most professional fonts are delivered in the OpenType format (.otf extension).
+Some are offered in the older TrueType format (.ttf).
+OpenType and TrueType files can be used on either Windows or Mac OS, so the technological distinctions are largely moot.
+One notable exception: Microsoft Office on Windows, for various historical reasons, still does better with TrueType fonts.
 So if you’re getting a professional font to use with Office, be sure to get the TrueType versions.

 What’s the difference between a

 fontand a typeface?I’ll tell you, then you can forget about it.
-Historically, typeface referred to the overall family (e.g., Baskerville) and font referred to a specific instance of the family (e.g., 10-point Baskerville Bold Italic).
+Historically, typefacereferred to the overall family (e.g., Baskerville) and fontreferred to a specific instance of the family (e.g., 10-point Baskerville Bold Italic).
 This distinction made sense in the letterpress age, when each font corresponded to a drawer of metal type.
-But, as lexicographer Bryan Garner has pointed out, “[t]echnologyhas changed the meaning of this term … font most often denotes a whole family of styles that can be printed at almost any size.” ( Garner’s Modern American Usage, 3rd ed., p.
-364.)
-Therefore, it’s fine to use font to mean both the family and a specific style.
+But, as lexicographer Bryan Garner has pointed out, “[t]echnologyhas changed the meaning of this term … font most often denotes a whole family of styles that can be printed at almost any size.” ( Garner’s Modern English Usage, 4th ed., p.
+399.)
+Internet pedants may carp, but it’s fine to use font to mean both the family and a specific style.
 I do.